halcyon-past/Harem-No-Jutsu/README.md

 npm install dotenv
 ```

 ### 5. Create a basic bot structure

-	•	Bot structure created: The basic bot is now up and running.
+- [x] **Bot structure created**: The basic bot is now up and running.
 Below is the initial bot code:

 index.js:
 ```javascript